talon-one/talon_go/docs/ManagementApi.md

 # \ManagementApi

-All URIs are relative to *https://yourbaseurl.talon.one*
+All URLs are relative to `https://yourbaseurl.talon.one`.

 Method | HTTP request | Description
 ------------- | ------------- | -------------